-I have finished another full length feature film script called Willie and Harrison.
+I have finished another full-length feature film script called Willie and Harrison.
 It is away at the moment for checking so it will be up on INKTIP.COM soon.

 Keep an eye out for it.

-My next project will be a full length feature film based in an outback Aussie town called The Last Telephone booth.
+My next project will be a full-length feature film based in an outback Aussie town called The Last Telephone booth.

 I feel really formal today.

 Finished my full-length screenplay The Fence and it is now away for proof-reading.
 So, I have just started my new script Willie and Harrison, a story about the friendship between a boy and an older man.
-Every script I write is different to the others but beware with this one, the tears will flow.
+Every script I write is different from the others but beware with this one, the tears will flow.